jingweizhanghuai/Morn_doc/docs/sort.rst

    Type mMaxSubset(Type,Type *data_in,int num_in,Type *data_out,int *index_out,int num_out);
    Type mMaxSubset(Type,Type *data_in,int *index_in,int num_in, Type *data_out,int *index_out,int num_out);

-it is same with ``mMinSubset``.
+It is same with ``mMinSubset``.

-The return value is the threshold, which is the smallest one in all output data.
+The return is threshold value, which is the smallest one in all output.

 For example: